 What are CEUs

 Continuing Education Units are typically given in the form of a seminar, class, webinar and article.
 These essential training devices are taught and created by professionals within the nursing industry.
 In order for a CEU to count toward your CEU requirements, they must be accredited and approved by the State Nursing Board.
-Therefore, when you’re seeking CEUs it’s important to contact your state board of nursing to receive the most up-to-date list of approved CEU coursework.
+We are often asked do online lpn programs exist?
+While there are some online LPN course options, we recommend that when you’re seeking CEUs you contact your state board of nursing to receive the most up-to-date list of approved CEU coursework, to ensure the online program you are considering meets your local LPN requirements.

 Once you’ve successfully completed a CEU course, you’re typically required to complete a survey regarding the quality of the course and to add any other comments.
 The state nursing board uses this information to determine whether or not the coursework satisfies the required educational levels to be accredited.
 As with many other accredited courses, the instructor of the CEU course must be regularly reviewed by the state board of nursing.
 This is essential as it ensures the information and instructor meet the rigorous requirements to satisfy the continuing education needs of medical professionals.